Source code for C_HiResTimer

 // Gets the timed interval in seconds

-double CHiResTimer::GetInterval() const {
+double THiResTimer::GetInterval() const {

 // Look if the timer has started

-double nInterval = 0.0;
+double interval = 0.0;

-if (m_bSupported && m_eState != g_ceHiResTimerIdle) {
+if (m_supported && m_state != THiResTimerState::idle) {

 // Yes -> look up to which time to measure

-LARGE_INTEGER nStopTime;
+LARGE_INTEGER stopTime;

-if (m_eState == g_ceHiResTimerStopped) {
+if (m_state == THiResTimerState::stopped) {

 } else {